What is Retaliation?

 What is the average settlement for a discrimination lawsuit?

+The settlement for a discrimination lawsuit varies depending on the facts of the case.
 In the districts around New York City, the average employment discrimination award for pain and suffering was $200,000, while the average award for punitive damages was $460,000, according to a study by Professor Vivian Berger.
 The settlement amount may vary depending on the facts of the case.

 What is a legally protected activity?